JDoy5519/faqbot/LAUNCH_PLAN.md

 - optional bot in chat need to be dropdown and compulsory or at least have a default
 - what is going to be the true behaviour of the site as in there is not 'homepage' where are re-directing traffic/using for admin login etc.
 - still occasionally having to refresh on the admin token login - may be due to the system being slow?
+- no option on the dashboard to go straight to uploads - it is only linked up to uploads through the get started tab which is not helpful UI

 **Target branch:** `deploy/production`
 **Outcome:** live deployment, ready for real payments.